Sloppy Joe Stuffed Sweet Potatoes

 I truly believe the key to optimal health and a body you love is to cook more and to cook seasonally.
 BUT I'm also a fitness professional and this is the busiest time of year for our industry.
 (Think: like tax season for accountants multiplied by 10 lol.)

-Since launching the test round of our new fitness program last week, I've been in total fitness mode and failed at cooking the majority of my meals at home like usual.
+I've been in total grind mode and failed at cooking the majority of my meals at home like usual.
 The Whole Foods hot bar and healthy restaurant take out is the only thing keeping me alive right now.